UKSC/2024/0093

 Facts

-The Appellant, Michaela Simkova, is a Slovakian citizen who first came to the UK in exercise of her rights as an EEA citizen in 2005.
-As of July 2017, when the issue underlying this appeal arose, Ms Simkova had a permanent right to reside in the UK.
+The Appellant, Michaela Simkova, is a Slovakian citizen and resident in England with a permanent right to reside in the United Kingdom.
 Ms Simkova has a son named Markus.
-At the relevant times, Markus lived with his grandparents in Slovkia and was educated there, but Ms Simkova took all major decisions in her son’s life, including in respect of his education and health.
-Ms Simkova was also the sole financial provider for his needs, including paying for clothes, food, toiletries, utilities and doctors’ fees.
-In July 2017, Ms Simkova applied for universal credit (“UC”).
-In September 2017, Ms Simkova was ultimately awarded UC standard allowance with a child element.
-In October 2019, the Secretary of State revised its decision on Ms Simkova’s entitlement to UC to remove the child element from the calculation of her award.
-Ms Simkova appealed to the First Tier Tribunal, which held that the child element should be included as part of Ms Simkova’s UC entitlement.
+At the relevant times, Markus lived with his grandparents in Slovakia Ms Simkova paid for his upkeep.
+On 26 July 2017, Ms Simkova applied for UC.
+On 25 September 2017, the Secretary of State for Work and Pensions (“SSWP”) awarded Ms Simkova UC with a child element.
+On 17 October 2019, the SSWP revised its decision on Ms Simkova’s entitlement to UC to remove the child element from the calculation of her award.
+Ms Simkova appealed to the First-tier Tribunal, which awarded the child element.
 The Upper Tribunal reversed that decision and the Court of Appeal dismissed Ms Simkova’s appeal.
 Ms Simkova now appeals to the Supreme Court.

 Date of issue